 IPA funding helps to protect shellfish midden sites at the 32 hectare putalina IPA from erosion, and from depredation by exotic Pacific oysters.
 IPA activities also include firebreak construction and maintenance, and tussock grass burn-offs to promote new plant growth.

 Lying on the Derwent River, Risdon Cove was the first place in Tasmania to be impacted by European colonisation.
 The Aboriginal community’s vision for Risdon Cove is to develop and use the 109 hectare IPA to educate people about Tasmanian Aboriginal history and culture and the impact of early European presence at this site.

 IPA funding also supports the recording and protection of cultural sites including artefact scatters, a quarry and a rock shelter.
 Local seed is being collected and propagated on site for revegetation.
 A complex of buildings and outdoor spaces for cultural learning is being developed, including a community school, and a spiral stone community garden for food, medicinal and craft plants.
 The garden is also used for performances and community gatherings.

 Land management activities on both IPAs emphasise environmental rehabilitation and sustainable land use, such as weed and feral animal control, and revegetation programs.
 Cultural activities are enhanced with the erection of visitor interpretation signs, and walking track construction.

-Risdon Cove and putalina IPAs are managed under the following World Conservation Union category:
+Risdon Cove and putalina IPAs are managed under the following International Union for Conservation of Nature category:

 - Category V – Protected Area managed mainly for landscape/seascape conservation and recreation.